Frequently Asked Questions - Classes

 - Specialty primer courses in topics like doubles, drysuit, rescue, and navigation

 The structure of GUE training can be found on the Explore GUE Courses page, which includes links to more extensive course descriptions.

-For the most up-to-date and complete descriptions including prerequisites, topics, required skills, and equipment, you should always check the GUE Standards.
+For the most up-to-date and complete descriptions, including prerequisites, topics, required skills, and equipment, you should always review the current version of GUE Standards.